A powerful speech will stay with you forever. Here we bring together videos and quotes from some of the most famous speeches by women.

-We have curated some of the most powerful speeches from female visionaries.
-Listen to Greta Thunberg, Wangari Mathai, Martha Lane Fox, Malala Yousafzai, Dame Stephanie Shirley, Julia Gillard and Hillary Clinton.
-It will be time well spent.
+We have curated some of the most powerful speeches from female visionaries, speeches about women in politics, women in business, social innovation and the role of women in creating a better future.
+Listen to Wangari Mathai, Martha Lane Fox, Malala Yousafzai, Dame Stephanie Shirley, Julia Gillard, Greta Thunberg, and Hillary Clinton.
+Listen to some of all of those famous speeches by women; it will be time well spent.

 Wangari Mathai – Change starts with little things, ‘My little thing is planting trees’

 The penny has just dropped in policy circles that a massive program of tree planting is needed to absorb the effects of climate change.
 Wangari Mathai had that critical realisation 40 years ago.
 The Green Belt Movement she founded in Kenya, went on to plant 30 million trees and deliver an improved environment and livelihoods to vast numbers of people.

 Wangari was awarded the Nobel Peace Prize in 2004.
 She said in her acceptance speech: “I came to understand that when the environment is destroyed, plundered, or mismanaged, we undermine our quality of life and that of our future generations.
 Tree planting became a natural choice to address some of the initial basic needs identified by women.
 Also, tree planting is simple, attainable, and guarantees quick, successful results within a reasonable amount of time.
 These are all important to sustain interest and commitment.
 So together we planted over 30 million trees that provide fuel, food, shelter, and income to support children and education and household needs.
 The activity also creates employment and improves soils and watersheds.”

 Greta Thunberg – ‘Your house is on fire!’